-Deanne E. Maynard, chair of the Appellate and Supreme Court Practice Group, is a partner in the Washington, D.C. office, and a former Assistant to the Solicitor General at the United States Department of Justice.
+Deanne E. Maynard, co-chair of the Appellate and Supreme Court Practice Group, is a partner in the Washington, D.C. office, and a former Assistant to the Solicitor General at the United States Department of Justice.

 Ms. Maynard has argued 13 cases before the Supreme Court of the United States, and she has filed over 100 briefs in that Court.
 Her Supreme Court arguments include prevailing for the respondent in RadLAX Gateway Hotel, LLC v.
 Amalgamated Bank, an important bankruptcy case involving the rights of secured creditors.
 She also argued and prevailed in Ransom v.
 FIA Card Services, a case involving the interpretation of the federal bankruptcy statute.

 Ms. Maynard also has substantial knowledge and understanding of cutting-edge antitrust and intellectual property issues.
 Her Supreme Court arguments include the patent case MedImmune, Inc. v.
 Genentech, Inc. and the antitrust case Pacific Bell Telephone Company v. linkLine Communications, Inc. She also was a principal author of the briefs for the United States in Bell Atlantic Corp. v.
 Twombly and Quanta Computer, Inc. v.
 LG Electronics, Inc., and briefs at the certiorari stage in Bilski v.
 Doll and American Needle, Inc. v.
 National Football League.